 In order to be eligible, the emerging technology company must: employ fewer than 225 full-time employees (75% of whom work in New Jersey); do business, employ or own capital or property; or, maintain a New Jersey office.
 It also must conduct one of the following activities in the State:

 |wdt_ID||State||New Jersey||New York||Connecticut||Maryland|

-Ever wish you could turn your company’s net operating losses into working capital or research funds?
+Turn your company’s net operating losses into working capital or research funds.

 The NOL program is open to technology and biotechnology companies whose primary business involves the provision of a scientific process, product or services.
 The company must also own, have filed for, or have a license to use protected, proprietary intellectual property, such as a patent or registered copyright.